 The Capture: Guardians of Gahoole series by Kathryn Lasky

-Personally, anthropomorphic animal action adventure series are not my thing.
+Personally, anthropomorphic animal action-adventure series is not my thing.
 Grasshopper and Sensei loved the Warriors series by Erin Hunter but I would beg her to let me read a different book aloud to her.
 Those feral cats were too violent for me.

 But, The Guardians of Gahoole is different.
 Owls yes, not cats.
 Anthropomorphic yes but strangely not irritating.
 In fact, this series is pulling us in.
 We’ll update as we finish the book; the first two books of Moonshadow are taking precedence.
-If you like the picture book, Owl Babies, this is like its spiritual older sibling. [chapter book, ages 8 and up]
+If you like the picture book, Owl Babies, this is like its spiritual older sibling. [middle grade, ages 8 and up]

 9. 4th Grade Picture Book

 Attack!
 Boss!
 Cheat Code!: A Gamer’s Alphabet by Chris Barton and Joey Spiotto

 Did you read about how Microsoft is trying to buy Minecraft for $2 billion?
 So it makes me think that all the gaming that my son is doing is perhaps not completely a waste of time.
 Still, we are trying to stringently limit his screen time to 2 hours a day.
 He generally does not spend his non-screen time reading (yet!) but he could not stop reading this Gamer’s Alphabet!
 I sent him off to bed at letter “O” and he carefully marked the page and returned to it the next day.
 This is an alphabet book that gamers of all ages love!